FAQ - Frequently Asked Questions

 How are neodymium magnets produced?

-It is very time-consuming to produce super magnets made of neodymium iron bor (NdFeb).
-The production takes place in China where the necessary raw materials are extracted as well.
+It is very time-consuming to produce super magnets made of neodymium iron boron (NdFeb).
+Manufacturing takes place in China where the necessary raw materials are extracted as well.
+Below we will show you the individual steps necessary to produce magnets.

 Table of Contents